Rick Rodgers’ Austrian Christmas Markets

 In this carefully curated tour, Rick Rodgers, author of the bestselling cookbooks CHRISTMAS 101 and KAFFEEHAUS, personally guides you to his very favorite spots for Christmas cheer in the Austrian style.

-Special foods (from seasonal lebkuchen to savory snacks) and unique gift shopping await the traveler in entrancing.
+Special foods (from seasonal lebkuchen to savory snacks) and unique gift shopping await the traveler at entrancing advent markets in both vibrant city and charming rustic locales, with a magnificent castle thrown into the mix.

-Advent markets in both vibrant city and charming rustic locales.
 Add a generous helping of art and music (not to mention warming drinks, spiked or not), and you have the perfect recipe for a pre-holiday trip.
 Throughout your journey, don’t forget to collect each market’s specially decorated mug as a memento.

 DATES & PRICES